Skip to main content

 • Write down and rehearse what you want to say before speaking to better organize your thoughts

-If you are having difficulty understanding:
+If you are having difficulty understanding, you can:

-• Ask others to speak slowly and in short sentences.
+• Ask others to speak slowly and in short sentences

-If you are having problems concentrating:
+If you are having problems concentrating, you can:

 • Prioritize tasks and do the most important ones first, ideally when you are most rested